fwsa-batch2/rishi.atgondan__lab/MySql project - Pubg_tournament_app/Readme.md

 ###### 4 rows in set (0.00 sec)

+## ALTERING THIS TABLE BY RENAMING IT

 ```sql
 ALTER TABLE Add_Highlights RENAME TO Added_Highlights;
 ```

 ###### Query OK, 0 rows affected (0.03 sec)

+## CREATING A TABLE FOR CONTACT_US FOR THE VALUES CAN BE STORED

 ```sql
 CREATE TABLE Contact_US (Name VARCHAR(50) , Email_ID VARCHAR(50) , Contact_NO INT(10) , Messages TEXT);